phptuts/codingwithnoah/arduino-blockly/lesson-2-serial-monitor/index.md

 ### Serial Monitor

 The Serial Monitor is a way you can send messages and receive message with the Arduino.
 The way you send a message is by typing the message into the input box and clicking the send button.
 You will receive messages in the gray box below in the input box.
-The Clear Window Button will clear all the data in the message box.
+The Clear Window Button will clear all the data in the message box.  **Everytime you upload code to the Arduino you will have to close and reopen the serial monitor.**

 ![Get Variable](/images/arduino-block/lesson-2/serial-monitor.png)